Radio Heart (band): History

 The album Radio Heart was released in January 1988, with Hugh Nicholson as vocalist on the rest of the material.
 In addition to Numan's involvement, Elton John plays keyboards on two of the album's tracks, "Strange Thing" and "The Victim".
 The album sleeve heavily promoted Numan and John's involvement without their approval and the album was soon withdrawn due to legal issues.

 In 1993, the Nicholsons teamed up with Numan again to record the Hugh Nicholson-penned "Like a Refugee (I Won't Cry)".
 Numan listened to the song's demo in his dressing room, prior to his concert at Birmingham Town Hall on 27 October 1993, and arranged to record his vocals the following day.
-The song was released as a single under the name 'Numan & Dadadang' and reached No. 78 in the UK Singles Chart in May 1994.
+The song was released as a single under the name 'Numan & Dadadang' and reached number 78 in the UK Singles Chart in May 1994.
 A music video was shot in Bergamo and featured the marching band Da Da Dang.

 In 1999, a compilation album, 1987-1994, was released under the name Nicholson/Numan.
 The release combined the three Radio Heart singles and "Like a Refugee (I Won't Cry)" with various remixes and demo versions.
 In 2018, Demon Music Group released the Radio Heart album as a double-LP set with bonus tracks, including remixes and B-sides.

+On 18 February 2024, "Radio Heart", under the name of Gary Numan, entered number 35 on "Mike Read's Heritage Chart Show".
+On its seventh week in the chart it had reached number 1 and remained there for two weeks.
+Currently it has been in the chart for ten weeks.